lfe/blog/src/_posts/2014-12-03-1828-erlport-and-python-making-more-calls-from-lfe.md

  "__sizeof__" ...)
 ```

-In Python, if you want to use a module's functions, classes, and other obejcts,
+In Python, if you want to use a module's functions, classes, and other objects,
 you need to import them.
 Some, however, are available as part of the language
 and don't require any importing.
 These are called the "builtins".